 Your dining experience is more than great food.
 It is community experience centered on culinary expertise, fresh ingredients, healthy options and a shared sense of environmental and social responsibility.
 Our team is committed to creating the best possible dining experience.
 Join us to experience the comfort, convenience, outstanding food and inviting atmosphere designed especially for you.
 Visit the Dining Services site to learn more.

-Kaufman Dining Hall
+Kaufmann Dining Hall

 In order to meet your campus dining needs, find the meal plan right for you!
 Learn more about our different dining plans offered.